elliotclowes/learnt.me/Articles Read/2024-05/Article — How Much Time and Energy Do We Waste Toggling Between Applications-.md

 * SD
 [Sandeep Dadlani](https://hbr.org/search?term=sandeep%20dadlani&search%5Ftype=search-all) is the Chief Digital & Technology Officer of UnitedHealth Group, where he drives enterprise-wide digital transformation.
 He was previously the Chief Digital Officer of Mars and the president of Infosys.
 * RD
-[Rajath B. Das](https://hbr.org/search?term=rajath%20b.%20das&search%5Ftype=search-all) is a senior research analyst at Soroco, focusing on analytical insights derived from the work graph — patterns in how teams get work done in the enterprise.